 Tropical Flowers are Here and the Season is Hot

 Tropical flowers never fail to amaze with their colors and forms.
 They are also bold in color and exhibit unique shapes, so they are sure to get a conversation started.
-Summer is the perfect time to explore using tropical flowers in arrangements as they are long-lasting and can tolerate hot, humid environments.
-Unlike most flowers, tropical flowers do not like the cold.
+While summer is the perfect time to explore using tropical flowers in arrangements as they are long-lasting and can tolerate hot, humid environments tropicals are available year-round.
+Unlike most flowers, tropical flowers do not like the cold but will do well inside your home or office.
 Tropical flowers should not be stored in coolers or at temperatures below 60 degrees or they will blacken.
 They love humidity and the occasional misting.

 Our lead designer, Carlos Franco, has created some fun, contemporary tropical florals for our customers and so we decided a blog exploring the tropical flowers and foliage we use would be of interest as well.
 In addition to this blog, we have a “design-it-yourself” series on arranging tropic plants for those interested in doing an arrangement of tropical flowers at home.